-Well, no. The essential nature of self defense is not, and should never be confused with, mano-a-mano brawling, in either the ring or the street.
-Self defense includes so many other elements and potentials that must be taken into account if we are engaging with appropriately integrated and transdisciplinary combatives.
+The essential nature of self defense is not, and should never be confused with, mano-a-mano brawling, in either the ring or on the street.
+Self defense includes so many other elements and potentials that must be taken into account if we are engaging appropriately integrated and transdisciplinary combatives.

-There is a potential for an empty hand fight, or even resistive arrest, to go to weapons at any time, as a change in the nature of the confrontation could necessitate a need for a fighting tool: lethal or less lethal.
-And while I may be fine continuing to pummel someone’s face with my own mangled hand, I’m not so sure I’d want to be attempting to access a Taser, or a knife, or draw and manipulate a pistol, or try to retain a weapon with that self-same damaged hand.
-Particularly as the need to now deploy a weapon means the stakes of the confrontation have just gone way up – along with the stress that goes with that turn of events.
+There is always the potential for an empty hand fight, or resistive arrest, to weaponize at any time, and a change in the nature of the confrontation could necessitate an immediate need for a fighting tool: lethal or less lethal.
+While it may be fine continuing to pummel someone’s face with a mangled hand, I’m not so sure I’d want to be attempting to access a Taser, or a knife, or to draw and manipulate a pistol, or try to retain a weapon with that self-same hand.
+Particularly as the stakes of the confrontation have just gone way up – along with the stress that goes with that turn of events.

-And let’s say during this continuing confrontation, I have a weapons’ malfunction.
-May have had that malfunction because I was shooting with a broken hand.
-And while I may still be able to fire a pistol with a broken hand, do I really want to be trying to clear, say, a double feed with one?
+And let’s say I have a weapons’ malfunction.
+Maybe had that malfunction because I was shooting with a broken hand.
+And though perhaps still be able to fire a pistol with a broken hand, do I really want to be trying to clear, say, a double feed with one?

 Even a reload could be problematic…

-Not to mention the issue of blood borne pathogens.
-One of the marked disconnects in the defensive communities’ understanding of real life confrontations is the need to be concerned for bleeding on the part of assailants and ourselves.
-Punching people in the face just seems to cause more bleeding from both the target and the abraded knuckles of the striker.
+Let alone the issue of blood borne pathogens.
+One of the marked disconnects in the defensive communities’ understanding of real life confrontations is the need to be concerned for bleeding on the part of both assailants and ourselves.
+Punching people in the face causes more bleeding, from both the target and the abraded knuckles of the striker.
 While at times some bleeding may be unavoidable, given the choice to use tactics less likely to result in the rapid introduction of nasty contaminants into an already chaotic and uncontrolled encounter, it would seem the better option.